Month: June 2021

 Diverse Testing for the Best User Experiences

 Long before I began consulting, I was developing new applications for a Marketing company.
-Nearly everything was built from the ground up at the time and there was very little reuse.
-That changed over time as I developed reusable functions and eventually created a “standard system” that led to a significant reduction in development time due to reuse.
-Throughout this multi-year period I had an unplanned but valuable assistant – “Wendy Sue.”
+Nearly everything was built from the ground up then, and there was very little reuse.
+That changed over time as I developed reusable functions and eventually created a “standard system” that significantly reduced development time due to reuse.
+Throughout this multi-year period, I had an unplanned but valuable assistant – “Wendy Sue.”

 Photo by cottonbro on Pexels.com

 She began crying.
 I felt like a jerk as my frustration began to wane.
-Days later, I realized that Wendy Sue was really a gift and not a problem.
+Days later, I realized Wendy Sue was a gift and not a problem.
 She had an incredible knack for finding obscure flaws and breaking things.
-I embraced this, bought her lunch, and asked her if she would be willing to help make my software better.
-She was excited to be able to help, and eventually we laughed about our initial encounters.
+I embraced this, bought her lunch, and asked her if she would help improve my software.
+She was excited to be able to help, and eventually, we laughed about our initial encounters.

-Wendy Sue and I had become allies in a quest to create custom software that provided a better, problem free user experience.
+Wendy Sue and I had become allies in a quest to create custom software that provided a better, problem-free user experience.
 Nothing was taken for granted.
 Everything became more robust.
-And surprisingly to me, these changes were appreciated by everyone, not just Wendy Sue.
+Surprisingly, these changes were appreciated by everyone, not just Wendy Sue.
 She helped me become a better programmer and analyst, and I provided her with an experience that led to her becoming one of the first Quality Assurance Analysts in the company.
 It was a win-win.

-There is often a considerable difference in the expectations and ways that Gen Z, Millennial, Gen X, and Baby Boomer users’ interface with applications.
-Creating a one size fits all application is far more challenging today because of this simple fact.
+There is often a considerable difference in the expectations and ways that Gen Z, Millennial, Gen X, and Baby Boomer users interface with applications.
+Creating a one-size-fits-all all application is far more challenging today because of this simple fact.
 But, it is essential to success.

-If one person encounters a problem then others will likely follow unless a remedy is implemented.
-It is more work, but the result can be increased satisfaction that results in increased usage and loyalty.
+If one person encounters a problem, others will likely follow unless a remedy is implemented.
+It is more work, but the result can be increased satisfaction, usage, and loyalty.
 That seems like a good tradeoff to me.

 What are your thoughts?